Tales from the Brown Desk – Episode 11 – Series: A Walk Through the Criminal Justice System

 Teri Ulm – Yeah the weather.

 Jacob Rigney – It’s got to be the weather.
 It’s just so hot.
 Especially in the summer.
 Yeah.
-It’s got to be so hot down there.
+It’s got to be.
+It’s so hot down there.
 You’re just like constantly on the verge of just losing it and yanking all your clothes off.

 Kassi Rigney – You get high, you get hot, those clothes are coming off.
 That’s it.